wavefrontHQ/docs/pages/doc/trace_data_sampling.md

 As a result, the ingested sample will contain somewhat more than 20% of the generated traces, with some spans that are shorter than 45ms.

 {% include note.html content="A span that contains an error is always removed and not sent to the Wavefront service.
-If you want to keep the spans that contain errors, you can configure a sampling policy.
-A sampling policy overrides the rate-based sampling and the duration-based sampling." %}
+If you want to keep the spans that contain errors, you can create a sampling policy with such a policy expression.
+The sampling policy overrides the rate-based sampling and the duration-based sampling." %}

 ## Setting Up Explicit Sampling Through the Proxy